 Overview of Program

 Workers in many different occupations are at risk of exposure to bloodborne pathogens, including Hepatitis B, Hepatitis C, and HIV/AIDS.
-At this university, personnel with job duties that include research with or spill clean-up of potentially infectious human material, or include the responsibility of providing first aid should participate in the Bloodborne Pathogen Program.
+At this university, personnel with job duties that include research with or spill clean-up of potentially infectious human material, or include the responsibility of providing first aid should participate in the Bloodborne Pathogens Program.

 1. The DRS develops and hosts general online training and live lectures designed to be taken in conjunction with task-specific training carried out by units;